magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- ACP2E-459-->

-*  Updating an item quantity from the wish list page now updates the quantity on the product detail page as expected. {{ site.data.var.ee }} now picks up the updated value from the product URL and populates the `qty` field of product detail page from the wishlist itself.
+*  Updating an item quantity from the wish list page now updates the quantity on the product detail page as expected. {{ site.data.var.ce }} now picks up the updated value from the product URL and populates the `qty` field of product detail page from the wishlist itself.

 ## Known Issues